- Experience Related Statistics

-Awareness – Based upon search volume and trends
+Awareness – Based on search volume and trends

-For this part of the analysis, we are using our favorite SEO tool, ahrefs.
+For this part of the analysis, we use our favorite SEO tool, ahrefs.

 Sales Enablement has risen to around 6000 searches a month.
 The growth in search volume aligns well with the growing interest in the profession.